Do-it-yourself Cheetah Mug–Easy Craft for Kids

 4. Add the gold

-Once the black spots are dry (Sophia did 2-3 at a time, which worked fine), you can add the gold spots to the middle.
+Once the black spots are dry (We did 2-3 at a time, which worked fine), you can add the gold spots to the middle.
 If the black paint is not dry, the gold will smear and not look as nice, so be patient!

 5. Fire the mug

-In order to set the spots, you’ll want to “fire” the mug in the oven.
+In order to set the spots, you’ll need to “fire” the mug in the oven.
 Place the mug on a cookie sheet and put it into a cool oven.
 Heat the oven to 350 degrees, and set your timer for 30 minutes.
 Once the timer goes off, turn the oven off, but leave the mug inside until the oven has cooled completely.
 It is important that the mug heat up and cool down inside the oven to prevent breaking.
-I would recommend still handwashing the mug to keep the paint on longer, but the firing process will certainly help!

 6. Enjoy your mug!

-Now that school has started, life has been crazy busy and overstuffed, as per usual, but we managed to fit in our mug-making after school between big sister’s cross-country meet, Sophia’s violin lesson, and homework.
+Now that school has started, life has been crazy busy and overstuffed, as per usual, but we managed to fit in our mug-making after school between big sister’s cross-country meet, a violin lesson, and homework.
 It was surprisingly easy for her 8-year-old self to do without much guidance or direction from me, so she sat at the kitchen table and worked on it while I worked on a few other things.

 Adorable!
 Sophia did a wonderful job!!